Travis Lee (wrestler)

-Travis Lee (born 1983) is a former NCAA wrestler at the 125 lbs and 133 lbs weight class from Cornell University, where he competed for the Cornell Big Red wrestling team under coach Rob Koll.
-Lee was the first individual NCAA wrestling champion from Hawaii, winning titles in 2003 and 2005 at 125 lbs and 133 lbs, respectively.
+Travis Lee (born 1983) is a former NCAA wrestler at the 125 lbs and 133 lbs weight class out of Cornell University.
+He competed for the Cornell Big Red wrestling team under coach Rob Koll.
+Lee was the first individual NCAA wrestling champion from Hawaii, winning the 125 lbs. title in 2003 and the 133 lbs. title in 2005.

 Background and wrestling career

 Lee's first sport was judo, in which he won national junior titles.
-As a wrestler he won three Hawaii state high-school championships and the 2001 junior national titles in freestyle and Greco-Roman wrestling.
-His collegiate record was 143–13, the most wins of any Cornell wrestler.
+As a wrestler he won three Hawaii state high school championships and the 2001 Junior National titles in freestyle and Greco-Roman wrestling.

+His collegiate record was 143–13, the most wins of any Cornell wrestler at the time.
 He won the Eastern Intercollegiate Wrestling Association conference title four times, and was the Ivy League Rookie of the Year and a two-time Wrestler of the Year.
-He won the 2003 and 2005 NCAA wrestling championships, losing in the semi-final in 2004, and came back from injury to win the Dave Schultz Memorial International in February 2007 with the New York Athletic Club.
+He won the 2003 and 2005 NCAA wrestling championships, losing in the semi-finals in 2004.
+Lee became the first native born Hawaiian to win an NCAA Division I wrestling title.

+After college, Lee would wrestle freestyle on the Senior level.
+He came back from injury to win the Dave Schultz Memorial International in February 2007 with the New York Athletic Club.
 A further injury at the Independence Cup in Tashkent, Uzbekistan the following month led Lee to retire from wrestling.

 Personal life

-Lee is from Liliha, Honolulu, and he graduated from Saint Louis School, Honolulu.
-He graduated in biological and environmental engineering from Cornell in 2005, and gained a master's degree in Engineering in 2006.
+Lee is from Liliha, Honolulu, Hawaii, and he graduated from Saint Louis School in Honolulu.
+He graduated in biological and environmental engineering from Cornell in 2005, and gained a master's degree in engineering in 2006.
 At Cornell, he was also a member of the Quill and Dagger society.
 After he graduated he helped coach the Cornell wrestling team and the Finger Lakes Wrestling Club.
-He worked at Kionix as a bioengineer in 2007.
-He is now an automation engineer at Zymergen.